Biomass (satellite): Background

-The Biomass satellite is part of ESA's Living Planet Programme, which consists of Earth observation missions.
+The Biomass satellite is part of ESA's FutureEO programme, which consists of Earth observation missions.
 Its initial launch date was set to 2020, but that was later delayed to 2025.

 The entire cost of the mission was placed at around 400 million euros.
 The main scientific instrument aboard Biomass is a synthetic aperture radar (SAR) operating at 435 MHz.
 The satellite measures 10 x 12 x 20 m, weighs around 1.2 tonnes and orbits the Earth at an altitude of 666 km.

 All devices for assembly of the satellite structure, including vertical transport equipment, assembly and disassembly of satellite panels, assembly and disassembly of the synthetic aperture radar are done by the Spanish company SENER.

 Radar

-Biomass is equipped with a P-band synthetic aperture radar (SAR), built in Friedrichshafen, Germany and a large 12-m deployable antenna supplied by L3Harris.
-The Feed Array of the SAR antenna is provided by Thales Alenia Space, Italy.
+Biomass carries a fully polarimetric P-band synthetic aperture radar (SAR), built by Airbus Defence and Space in Friedrichshafen, Germany, and a large 12-m deployable antenna supplied by L3Harris.
+The radar operates at a centre frequency of 435 MHz with a bandwidth of 6 MHz in stripmap mode.
+It is designed to provide global coverage through repeated acquisitions of forested areas.
+The system uses the 12 m deployable reflector antenna to achieve the required coverage and performance for biomass mapping.

+The SAR instrument consists of two main functional elements: the Instrument Electronics System (INES) and the Feed Array.
+The INES comprises the digital and radio-frequency electronics required for radar operation, including Digital Control Unit (DCU) developed by Airbus Defence and Space for instrument control, radar timing, signal generation, science data handling, and internal calibration.
+The Power Amplifier Subsystem (PAS), developed by Leonardo, provides the transmit signal amplification to around 50 dBm per Feed Array port, while the Receive Amplifier Subsystem (RAS), developed by Sener, enables low-noise reception of the radar echoes.
+The RAS is protected by a limiter at its input against possible strong interference emitted by P-band ground sources such as Space Objects Tracking Radars (SOTR) and Wind Profilers.
+The Calibration and Distribution Network (CDN), developed by Airbus Defence and Space Italy, provides radio-frequency signal routing and internal calibration signal distribution.
+The Feed Array is provided Thales Alenia Space, Italy.
+It forms the radio-frequency transmit and receive interface to the deployable reflector antenna and is designed to mitigate cross-polarisation effects introduced by the offset reflector geometry.

 The radar is used to observe forests between 75° north and 56° south, but doesn't cover North and Central America, Europe, and parts of the Arctic to avoid interfering with the US Department of Defense space object tracking radars.

 To calibrate the spacecraft's radar, ESA has installed a custom-built transponder (Biomass Calibration Transponder; BCT) at New Norcia Station in Australia.
-BCT is being used intensively during the spacecraft's six-month commissioning period and then will be used two times a year during regular operations.
+BCT was used intensively during the spacecraft's six-month commissioning period.
+It is expected to be used two times a year during regular operations.